smilodonis/serverRun/documentation.md

     -   `psutil` for system and CPU monitoring.
     -   `pynvml` for NVIDIA GPU monitoring.
     -   `subprocess` for running scripts and applications.
-    -   `requests` for querying the Ollama API.
+    -   `requests` for querying the Ollama & InvokeAI APIs.
     -   `socket` to get the hostname.

 ## 4. Project Structure